Install & Authenticate

 API base URL (default: https://api.monoscope.tech).
 Point at http://localhost:8080 to drive a self-hosted dev server. |

-MONOSCOPE_AGENT_MODE |
+MONOSCOPE_FORCE_COLOR |

 MONOSCOPE_DEBUG |

 Set to 1 (or pass --debug) to print every outgoing request URL and params to stderr.
-Invaluable when an agent gets a 4xx and needs to inspect what it actually sent. |
+With --debug, the server also includes raw SQL / Hasql exception text under error.details. |

 Shell completions